KyoriPowered/adventure-docs/source/faq.md

 In vanilla Minecraft, some places where components are rendered have parent styles.
 For example, lore text has a parent style that makes all text italic.
 This means that you will need to set italic to false if you do not want any component you are storing in lore to be italic.
 The {java}`Component.decorationIfAbsent()` method can apply this to existing components without overriding any formatting specifically set by users.

 ## Messages not sending?
-Hex colours not working?
+Hex colors not working?
 Events not appearing?
 Fonts messed up?

 - Test on a vanilla client.
 Modded clients such as Lunar, Badlion and others commonly break many elements of the modern JSON chat format and mess with incoming chat packets in ways that cause a myriad of issues.
 - Try without other plugins/mods.
 If another plugin/mod is modifying outgoing packets or formatting chat messages, this could cause a loss of formatting in the messages you send.
 Try without any other plugins to see if any are causing issues.